 I felt overwhelmingly sad that so many of the people seemed to be looking at my partner, someone they knew and loved, and couldn’t see his happiness.
 It felt like they couldn’t understand why this gorgeous blond-haired lad from their community had ‘settled’ for someone like me.

 What my head couldn’t handle, my body couldn’t cope with either.
 My already-chronic IBS got worse.
-Everything I ate or drank made me sick almost immediately.
-Nothing would stay down.
+Everything I ate or drank made me sick almost immediately, which meant social occasions were not only traumatic in terms of facing people, but also because I was being physically sick near-constantly.
 That added to the anxiety of going out and socialising.
+Since talking to experts about it, I now understand how heavily linked my anxiety was entwined with my IBS.

 In the end, I got to the point where I felt like I couldn’t cope with one more conversation that asked me where I was ‘really from’ or one more surprised approval of, ‘you’re actually okay’.